jaysheel-ops/resto-serve/readme.md

 `
   SUPABASE_KEY=YOUR_SERVICE_ROLE_API_KEY
+`

+`
   SUPABASE_URL=YOUR_PROJECT_URL
 `

 - ### Change PORT 3000 to your custom PORT
-    Eventuall you can also change the default port 3000 to any other port that you want your express server to run on.
+    Eventuall you can also change the default port 3000 to any other port that your express server should run on.

-    Just set the PORT variable in ".env" file to your desired port number
+    Just set the PORT variable in ".env" file to your desired port number.

 `
   PORT=YOUR_PORT